bithavoc/express-winston/Readme.md

 Use `expressWinston.errorLogger(options)` to create a middleware that log the errors of the pipeline.

+This creates a new winston logger that is separate from `winston.log`

 ``` js
     app.use(app.router); // notice how the router goes first.
     app.use(expressWinston.errorLogger({